cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-04.md

 weight = 4
 +++

-Now we have a simple application, let's containerize it using the Docker tools.
+Now we have a simple application, let's containerize it using Docker tools.
 The `docker build` command creates container images using a Dockerfile.
 A Dockerfile is a text file with the commands to assemble a container image with a format of `INSTRUCTION argument` Each Dockerfile starts with the `FROM` instruction.